Andelis/printf/README.md

 # `printf()`

-The `printf()` function is a C (programming language) built-in function that prints/outputs a specified message to the screen/console window.
+The `printf()` function is a C (programming language) built-in function that prints/outputs a specified message to the console window.
 We, @Andelis and @ikwuka are tasked to create our printf function that produces output according to a format.

 **Description**
 ================